 Our train from Pisa to Lucca arrived late afternoon.
 The Lucca train station is on the southern edge of the Lucca city walls.
 You can easily walk from the train station to any point within the Lucca city walls in under 15 minutes.

-We walked to our Lucca Airbnb apartment in about 12 minutes.
+We walked to our Lucca vacation rental apartment in about 12 minutes.
 The walk through the charming cobblestone streets of Lucca was very enjoyable, except for the fact one of our suitcases had a broken wheel.
 It’s a good idea to bring a suitcase with durable wheels in Italy!

 Things to do in Lucca with Kids